-- to develop a positive attitude to maths as an interesting subject in which all children can achieve and succeed; - to develop a numerate environment where mathematical risk-taking, creativity and logical thought are encouraged in order to develop independent learners; - to promote confidence and competence with numbers and the number system; - to develop the ability to apply knowledge and solve problems through decision making and reasoning in a range of contexts including those related to real-life situations; - to develop a practical understanding of the ways in which information is gathered, presented and interpreted; - to explore features of shape and space and develop measuring skills in a range of contexts; - to develop mathematical communication through speaking and listening, practical activities and recording work and to encourage children to use mathematical vocabulary to reason and explain. - to develop mental calculation strategies. - to challenge children to stretch themselves and take risks in their learning.
+- to develop a positive attitude to maths as an interesting subject in which all children can achieve and succeed; - to develop a numerate environment where mathematical risk-taking, creativity and logical thought are encouraged; - to promote confidence and competence with mathematical skills, knowledge and concepts, including the number system; - to develop the ability to apply knowledge and solve problems through decision making and reasoning in a range of contexts including those related to real-life situations; - to develop a practical understanding of the ways in which information is gathered, presented and interpreted; - to foster a process of enquiry and experiment; - to explore features of shape and space and develop measuring skills in a range of contexts; - to develop mathematical communication through speaking and listening, practical activities and recording work and to encourage children to use mathematical vocabulary to reason and explain; - to develop mental calculation strategies; - to develop the declarative, procedural and conditional knowledge needed to support the understanding of mathematics within the curriculum and beyond. - to develop the ability to work both independently and in cooperation with others; - to challenge children to stretch themselves and take risks in their learning.